-This might sound like a simple step, but it is one that many overlooks.
-Before you start preparing your exterior surfaces, you need to ensure that you avoid damaging the surrounds.
+This might sound like a simple step, but it is one that many overlook.
+Before you start preparing your exterior surfaces, you need to ensure that you avoid damaging the surroundings.

 This means removing items for external windowsills, cutting back plants close to surfaces that you will paint